Nursing 406 - Adult Health Care » Spring 2020 » Chapter 38 Quiz

 A client with rheumatoid arthritis arrives at the clinic for a checkup.
 Which statement by the client refers to the most overt clinical manifestation of rheumatoid arthritis?

-A. "I have pain in my hands."
+A. "I have trouble with my balance."

 B. "My finger joints are oddly shaped."

-D. "My legs feel weak."
+C. "My legs feel weak."

 Question #28